 As you may already know, Chatham County has the distinction of being the most politically active county in N.C.
 We have produced the largest percentages of voter turnout over the past four election cycles, including mid-term elections.
 We do this by actively engaging our talented democratic constituency, people like you.

-2015 is a critical year in which to build our capacity to win in 2016.
 Please do your part to help by making a donation.

 We welcome and appreciate any donation amount and contribution method you are comfortable with.
 Your valuable donation will be used to pay for a variety of CCDP expenses, including: